yarunluon/eald-gas/README.md

 # EA/LD - Google App Scripts upload
 This repo contains the files to upload to Google App Scripts.
+It is meant to be used with https://github.com/yarunluon/eald.

 ## Usage
 1. `nvm install` to set the Node version